 • Equipment and supplies (e.g., lab equipment)

 When it comes to textbooks, equipment, and supplies, anything that is required by your school to complete coursework would be free from taxes.
-If you use the funding towards an extra-curricular activity, such as a club or intramural sport, they are taxable.
+If you use the funding towards an extra-curricular activity, such as a club or intramural sport, however, the amount you spend would be considered taxable.

 If the scholarship is used for a certificate or non-degree program, the entire amount is taxable whether or not funds are used for qualified education expenses.

-It’s important to note that any scholarship funds leftover after paying for qualified education expenses would not be tax-exempt.
+It’s important to note that any scholarship funds leftover after paying for qualified education expenses would become taxable income.

 Scholarships Considered Taxable Income